Innovative mammal conservation

 In 1975, Vincent Weir founded The Vincent Wildlife Trust.
 His initial idea was to research the decline of the otter, and the Trust’s Otter Haven Project helped protect river habitats essential to the survival of fragile otter populations.
 Injured and orphaned otters were rehabilitated and detailed research was carried out, including extensive radio-tracking studies and pollutant analysis.
 Vincent was also instrumental in the mass distribution of free eel fyke net guards, designed to prevent otters from accidental drowning in the nets.
 He also oversaw a series of national otter surveys from the late 1970s to the mid-1990s: a colossal (and expensive) undertaking.
 In 1988, he published his book The Otter detailing the otter’s ecology and the research he had carried out across East Anglia.

 At the time of his death in 2014, nearly 50 years after he became so concerned with our best-loved river mammal, the otter is found again in every English county and populations are almost fully recovered.
 The otter has recovered so well because we came to understand what was causing extinction (largely pollutants affecting their food supply, exacerbated by habitat loss and other man-made mortality) and then, having understood it, we did something about it.
-Not just VWT, but many conservation organisations, Government organisations and individuals.
+Not just VWT, but many conservation organisations, government organisations and individuals.
 We were able to do this work, and the otter survives today to bring joy to so many people, largely thanks to the vision and determination of Vincent.

 The water vole is another river mammal that owes much to the work of Vincent Weir.
 Despite remaining a very common species into the 1980s the ‘water rat’ of the Wind in the Willows the decline in water vole sightings in the rivers he knew so well across Norfolk and Suffolk, and the growing anecdotal evidence of their apparent disappearance from many of Britain’s other waterways, had Vincent concerned that all was not well.
 In 1989, Vincent funded the first ever National Water Vole Survey and the results were worrying.
 A second survey in 1996 recorded further dramatic falls in water vole numbers a total of over 90% in some areas.
 The national surveys which were a huge undertaking confirmed that what we were experiencing in Britain was not just a decline but a crash in water vole populations.
 Armed with this evidence of the plight of the water vole, which was and is driven by both habitat loss and the predatory effects of the American mink, conservationists launched major initiatives to help protect the water vole, which continue to this day with habitat improvement and re-introduction schemes.